 Students can demonstrate achievement of Life Skills outcomes in a number of ways and across a range of environments (eg. school, home, community).
 Evidence of achievement can be based on a range of assessment for learning experiences, such as observation during teaching and learning, work samples or planned assessment events.

-Life Skills outcomes may be achieved either independently, including with the appropriate adjustments, or with support.
+Life Skills outcomes may be achieved independently (with appropriate adjustments), or with support.
 The type of adjustments and support will vary according to the particular needs of the student and the requirements of the activity.
+The level of prompting to complete a task is slowly reduced as we guide students toward task independence.
+Staff use agreed practices to support student development, using Learning Intentions; 1st, 2nd, 3rd task; sequencing activities and a range of visuals.

-We work collaboratively with families including bi-annual meetings to develop individual goals for students which form the priority for their learning.
+Our case workers and teachers work collaboratively with families, including bi-annual meetings, to develop individual goals for students.
+These goals will then be the focus for their learning.
 Progress on these goals is monitored through careful and detailed assessment and is reported twice yearly in school reports.
+Each students is allocated a Case Manager from the Secondary Teaching team and regular contact and exchange if information is encouraged.